erszcz/msc-thesis/dfly-multiboot.md

 booting from encrypted disks.
 It is an ELF binary as is the kernel itself.
-In case of a 64 bit system, the `loader` is capable of entering the _long mode_[^3], turning on paging and setting up the initial page tables (the complete setup of the virtual memory management is done later in the kernel).
+In case of a 64 bit system, the `loader` is capable of entering the _long mode_[^ft:longmode], turning on paging and setting up the initial page tables (the complete setup of the virtual memory management is done later in the kernel).

-[^3]: Long mode is the mode of execution where the processor and the programmer
+[^ft:longmode]: Long mode is the mode of execution where the processor
-      are at last allowed to use the full width of the address bus.
+                and the programmer are at last allowed to use the full width of the address bus.
                 In theory.
                 In practice, at most 48 bits of the address are actually used as there is simply no need to use more with today's amounts of available memory.

 ## x86 kernel